lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session06_see.md

 * MTL learners will form pairs.
 * Starting Point: Main model section with no complexity revealed.
 *Tip for the learner* – if your computer screen is expanded you may not be able to see the whole model all at once.
-If you click on the layered boxes in the upper right of your screen, it will enable you to see the whole model at once.
+If you click on expand screen button for your browser to full screen view, it will enable you to see the whole model at once.

 * With your partner, imagine a veteran in care.
 Together, review the system story and complete four tasks:
 1. Document: As you talk through the model, document (make notes) where you have questions or are unsure about the relationships you are seeing in the model.